wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/try-organization-login.md

 - **Best Auto Mart**: `Alex`
 - **Car Traders**: `Sam`

-Larry wants to register a user in each sub-organization and provide an organization-specific login option for the users to log in to the respective sub-organization IDP.
+Larry wants to perform the following task:

+- Register a user in each sub-organization
+- Provide an organization-specific login option for the users to log in to the respective sub-organization IDP.
-## Prerequisites

-You need to create [an IdP with the organization SSO template](../configure-organization-idp) in the root business (the super organization) as a federated authenticator.

 ## Step 1: Create the organizations

+To create the sub-organizations:
 1. Sign in to the super organization (`https://{SERVER_HOST}:{PORT}/console`).

 2. On the console, [create sub-organizations](../b2b-org-management/manage-organizations.md/#create-organizations) with the following names: